-"Bosnia and Herzegovina secured membership of NATO's Partnership-for-Peace programme after it had successfully launched and substantially implemented ambitious defence reforms," he continued.
-"These reforms are not yet complete.
+Bosnia and Herzegovina secured membership of NATO's Partnership-for-Peace programme after it had successfully launched and substantially implemented ambitious defence reforms.

-"To take just one example, property still has to be transferred to the Defence Ministry so that it can discharge its fundamental duty of ensuring the peace and security of the country and its people.
-And among the principles set out in the PfP basic documents is a binding commitment to honour international treaty obligations, which means full cooperation with the International Criminal Tribunal for the former Yugoslavia (ICTY)."
+These reforms are not yet complete.
+To take just one example, property still has to be transferred to the Defence Ministry so that it can discharge its fundamental duty of ensuring the peace and security of the country and its people.
+And among the principles set out in the PfP basic documents is a binding commitment to honour international treaty obligations, which means full cooperation with the International Criminal Tribunal for the former Yugoslavia (ICTY).

-Mr Schwarz-Schilling also pointed out that if Bosnia and Herzegovina wants to join NATO it will have to take defence reform much, much further initially within the framework of the Partnership for Peace and eventually that of the Membership Action Plan, a tailored programme that helps countries prepare themselves for membership.
+If Bosnia and Herzegovina wants to join NATO it will have to take defence reform much, much further initially within the framework of the Partnership for Peace and eventually that of the Membership Action Plan, a tailored programme that helps countries prepare themselves for membership.

-"In the case of the European Union, signing a Stabilisation and Association Agreement would, quite simply, launch the integration process," he wrote.
-"As everyone knows, Commissioner Rehn had hoped to be in a position to initial an SAA.
-As everyone also knows, this is conditional on police restructuring, public broadcasting reform, public administration reform and ICTY cooperation."
+In the case of the European Union, signing a Stabilisation and Association Agreement would, quite simply, launch the integration process.

-The High Representative and EU Special Representative explained that each of these initiatives is designed to distance Bosnia and Herzegovina from a failed past and bring it into the European mainstream.
+As everyone knows, Commissioner Rehn had hoped to be in a position to initial an SAA.
+As everyone also knows, this is conditional on police restructuring, public broadcasting reform, public administration reform and ICTY cooperation.

-"If fundamental changes are successfully introduced in the police service, the armed forces, the public broadcasting system and elsewhere, so as to meet EU and NATO standards, citizens in this country will be able to begin living in a way that is comparable to that enjoyed by citizens elsewhere on the continent," he wrote.
+Each of these initiatives is designed to distance Bosnia and Herzegovina from a failed past and bring it into the European mainstream.
+These reforms will deliver real benefits.
+If fundamental changes are successfully introduced in the police service, the armed forces, the public broadcasting system and elsewhere, so as to meet EU and NATO standards, citizens in this country will be able to begin living in a way that is comparable to that enjoyed by citizens elsewhere on the continent.

-Mr Schwarz-Schilling contrasted the fact that Commissioner Rehn initialled an SAA with Montenegro yesterday with the lack of progress in Bosnia and Herzegovina .
-"This step demonstrates that the European Union is serious about including all countries in Southeastern Europe.
-But this also means that Bosnia and Herzegovina risks becoming the only country in the region lacking a formal contractual relationship with the European Union," he wrote.
+Yesterday, Commissioner Rehn initialled an SAA with Montenegro.
+This step demonstrates that the European Union is serious about including all countries in Southeastern Europe.
+But this also means that Bosnia and Herzegovina risks becoming the only country in the region lacking a formal contractual relationship with the European Union.

-The High Representative and EU Special Representative concluded by warning that "Bosnia and Herzegovina risks falling behind all its neighbours and even behind countries that its citizens would once have resented being compared to."
+As a result, Bosnia and Herzegovina risks falling behind all its neighbours and even behind countries that its citizens would once have resented being compared to.